Taking care of your feet while camping is one of the best gifts you can give yourself.

 When you can’t keep your socks dry, keep an extra pair handy to change into (like after the river crossing, once you arrive in camp, and in your sleeping bag when you go to bed).

-*Pro tip: When you can’t dry damp socks in the sun, tuck them inside your jacket on top of your shoulders so your socks are next to your skin or over your base layer.
+*Pro tip: When you can’t dry damp socks in the sun, tuck them inside your jacket on top of your shoulders so your they are next to your skin or over your base layer.
 After a few hours (overnight is best), you’ll see that your body heat has done most of the work of drying your socks.
-Note that this doesn’t work with soaking wet socks.
+This works best for damp, not soaking, socks.

 If you know about the conditions ahead of time, you and your team can set yourselves up for success by traveling at the right time.